philsturgeon/phil.tech/src/content/tech-climate.md

 Generally cache proxy servers like [Fastly](https://www.fastly.com/) offer a quick win right out of the box, reducing how often the origin server has to do the work of fetching data, and only needs a few HTTP headers added to make it work nicely.
 Then applying [HTTP caching middlewares to clients](https://apisyouwonthate.com/blog/speeding-up-apis-apps-smart-toasters-with-http-response-caching) can help the client not even bother making a request when it already knows the answer, or make [conditional requests](https://thoughtbot.com/blog/introduction-to-conditional-http-caching-with-rails) when it's not sure if the answer it has is still accurate.

 Generally, when folks hear this they shout "it's not that simple, most API data is not cacheable!"
 Some folks will even say that API caching is inherently a bad idea...
 These people are fundamentally wrong, but it's really common.
 I've been trying to explain this for years.
-Giant payloads with all sorts of mixed data, with resource A, B, C, D all smushed into a singhle response body due to fear of "making too many calls" means you've got cacheable data mixed in with uncacheable data, therefore nothing is cacheable.
+Giant payloads with all sorts of mixed data, with resource A, B, C, D all smushed into a single response body due to fear of "making too many calls" means you've got cacheable data mixed in with uncacheable data, therefore nothing is cacheable.

 This is some old HTTP/1 thinking, where ["compound documents" and GraphQL seem like a good idea](https://apisyouwonthate.com/blog/lets-stop-building-apis-around-a-network-hack), but has no place in a HTTP/2 world - especially with [HTTP/3 around the corner](https://www.fastly.com/blog/state-of-quic-and-http3-2020).